Hashemkassem/Movie-App/README.md

    - Trailers: Embedded video trailers.

 3. Search Functionality:
-   - Search Movies: Allows users to search for movies by title.
+   - Search Movies: Allows users to search for movies by title.\

    \\\\\\\\\\not done yet
    - Filter and Sort: Filter results by genre, release date, or rating.
    //////////

 \\\\\\not done yet

 4. User Authentication:
    - Sign Up / Log In: User registration and login functionalities.
    - User Profiles: Personalize user experience with profiles, watchlists, and favorites.

 ///////////
 5. Favorites and Watchlists:
 \\\\\\\\\\not done yet
    - Add to Watchlist: Users can add movies to their watchlist.
 ///////////
    - Favorites: Mark movies as favorites for quick access

+Architecture
+- Data Layer: Handles API calls to fetch movie data.
+- Repository Layer: Abstracts data sources, providing a clean API for the BLoC components.
+- BLoC Layer: Manages the state and business logic.
+- Presentation Layer: Flutter widgets that render the UI based on the state provided by the BLoC.

 ## Getting Started